gardener/dashboard/docs/usage/connect-kubectl.md

 Successfully targeted shoot "mycluster"
 ```

-Your `KUBECONFIG` env variable is now pointing to the current target (see also with `gardenctl target view -o yaml`).
+Your `KUBECONFIG` env variable is now pointing to the current target (also visible with `gardenctl target view -o yaml`).
 You can now run `kubectl` commands against your `Shoot` cluster.

 ```bash
 $ kubectl get namespaces